Jieiku/abridge/README.md

 - `banner` - Image to use in seo related cards, this will be the fallback image if the individual articles does not provide one.
 - `favicon_..` - Used to set the various favicons (displayed in bookmarks and active browser tab)
 - `fontawesome =` - Uncomment to enable fontawesome library, this will include the file in the header.
+    * `icon_read` - icon to display in meta info on index and posts, comment out to disable
+    * `icon_date` - icon to display in meta info on index and posts, comment out to disable
+    * `icon_info` - icon to display in meta info on index and posts, comment out to disable
+    * `icon_author` - icon to display in meta info on index and posts, comment out to disable

 - `fonts =` - Uncomment to load external fonts, they will be loaded in the header.
 - `math` - Set to true to load the Katex library, enabling the use of the [katex shortcode](https://abridge.netlify.app/overview-math/) (recommend setting on a per page basis instead.)
 - `math_auto_render` - This allows you to define a section of math notation using only $$ $$ symbols instead of using the katex shortcode directly. (recommend setting on a per page basis instead.)